-Students in the College of Arts and Sciences must abide by all policies and procedures as outlined in the university catalog and on the college's advising website.
+Students in the College of Arts and Sciences must abide by all policies and procedures as outlined in the university catalog and on the Arts and Sciences' Academic Advising website.
 Students should refer to these webpages often since policies, procedures and forms may be updated throughout the academic year.

 Registration and Enrollment

 It is the students’ responsibility to enroll each semester in the requisite number of credit hours in accordance with the students’ individual degree plan.
 To be considered a full-time student, a minimum of 12 credit hours each fall and spring semester is required.
 Part-time enrollment (less than 12 credit hours) may impact student's financial aid and scholarships, health insurance, on-campus housing, and the four-year graduation guarantee.
-Students must petition to be enrolled in more than 21 credit hours in any given fall or spring semester, in more than 16 credit hours in Summer Session as a whole, and in more than one class in either Maymester or Augmester during Summer Session.
+Students must petition to be enrolled in more than 21 credit hours in any given fall or spring semester, in more than 16 credit hours in Summer Session as a whole, and in more than one class in either Maymester, Augmester, or Wintermester.

 Sequence of Courses